davidvonthenen/blog/_posts/2016-01-19-difficulties-with-multi-version-mesos-support.md

 const std::string& directory,
 const Option<std::string>& user);`

 This is not good.
 This is basically Mesos’ version of Microsoft’s DLL Hell.
 As an experienced C++ developer, defining a C++ interface that is going to ensure backwards compatibility is very difficult.
 In previous projects I have worked on, the interfaces not only needed to be backwards compatible but also cross-platform (yes, Windows support) all from a single code base.
 That adds further complexity.
 These days some of these difficulties can easily be side stepped by standing up a REST endpoint.
-Even the worst REST APIs by enlarge “get the job done” even if the API is horribly designed.
+Even the worst REST APIs by in large “get the job done” even if the API is horribly designed.
 For example, some might argue if the API does not follow CRUD, HATEOAS, or etc they are bad designs, but I digress.

 ![DLL Hell][9]